kb-dk/solr-and-snippets/STATUS-and-ROADMAP/README.md

 period descriptions to texts.
 Hard work in editing the text.
 Currently low priority.

-__Capabilities:__ The corpus itself has no interesting capabilities.
+__Capabilities:__ Apart from facsimiles, the corpus itself has no interesting capabilities.

 * http://beta-text.kb.dk/text/adl-texts-aare01val-root

 ### SKS

 Done

+__Capabilities:__ No facsimiles, but digitized page examples.
+The corpus itself has embedded footnotes by Kierkegaard himself and apparatus criticus and editorial notes and comments and introductions in separate TEI files called kom.xml and txr.xml.
+The text comes in a file txt.xml.

 * http://beta-text.kb.dk/text/sks-ee1-txt-root